 Bluetooth goes missing in your system’s Settings mainly because of issues in the integration of the Bluetooth software/frameworks or due to an issue with the hardware itself.
 There can also be other situations where Bluetooth disappears from the Settings because of bad drivers, conflicting applications etc.

-Many users reported that Bluetooth was missing in their settings.
-First of all, you should check if Bluetooth hardware is indeed present on your device.
-If it is, it means that there isn’t proper configuration because of which you are facing this difficulty.
+First of all, you should check if Bluetooth hardware is indeed present on your device (or your system supports Bluetooth).
+If it is, it means that there isn’t a proper configuration because of which you are facing this difficulty.
 Take a look at the solutions listed down below.

 - Hold the Windows Key and Press R. Type msconfig and click OK

 - Go to the Boot tab and put a check on Safe Boot.

 - Reboot the PC and it should boot into Safe Mode.
 Once in Safe Mode, the drivers should be installed automatically.

 - Repeat Step 1 and 2 to uncheck Safe Boot and boot back into Normal mode and check to see if the issue is resolved.

 The most common reason why Bluetooth doesn’t show in Settings is that its service isn’t enabled.
 By default, the service startup type is set as Manual instead of Automatic.
 We can try starting the service again, changing it to automatic and check if this solves the problem.

 - Press Windows + R to launch the Run application.
 Type “services.msc” in the dialogue box and press Enter.

 - Once in Services, navigate through all the entries until you find “Bluetooth Support Service”.
 Double-click the service to launch its properties.